-Both NFPA Standards 1901 and 1906 require that an audible and visual alarm be activated if a compartment door is not closed when the apparatus is in motion.
+Both NFPA Standards 1901 and 1906 require that a visual alarm be activated if a compartment door is not closed when the apparatus is in motion.
+Some apparatus may provide an audible alarm as well.
 The most common way to address this is with a "Door Ajar Switch".
 The devices are available in two styles: